What are Prescribed Minimum Benefits (PMBs)?

 Please note:

-When is it an Emergency?
+When is it a Medical Emergency?

 Will GEMS transfer me to a DSP after an emergency admission?

-To what extent are the prescribed minimum benefits restricted?
+To what extent are the Prescribed Minimum Benefits restricted?

-The following pre-authorisation processes are in place and are a Scheme requirement, regardless of the PMB status:
+The following pre-authorisation processes are in place and are a Scheme requirement regardless of the PMB status:

-The aPMB application Form
+The aPMB application form

-What is an ICD10 code?
+What is an ICD-10 code?

-What is a Funding Guideline (Protocol)?
+What is a funding guideline (protocol)?